 We present the finest international chamber music ensembles and soloists – both established & emerging – and build current and future chamber music audiences.

-Founded in 1929, Chamber Music Cincinnati is America’s fourth oldest, and most inclusive, chamber music presenter—the only local entity to feature international touring chamber musicians at the pinnacle of their art.
+Founded in 1929, Chamber Music Cincinnati is America’s fifth oldest U.S. chamber music presenter—the only local entity to principally feature international touring chamber musicians at the pinnacle of their art.
+CMC presents up to ten programs annually.

-· Inon Barnatan and Alisa Weilerstein, Jeremy Denk, David Finckel and Wu Han, Nathan and Julie Jordan-Gunn, Anthony McGill and Gloria Chien, Awadagin Pratt and Zuill Bailey, Menahem Pressler, Jean-Pierre Rampal, John Steele Ritter, Christian Tetzlaff, Dawn Upshaw and Gilbert Kalish in recital.
+· Recitals.
+Inon Barnatan and Alisa Weilerstein, Michelle Cann, Jeremy Denk, David Finckel and Wu Han, Randall Goosby and Zhu Wang, Sheku and Isata Kanneh-Mason, Nathan and Julie Jordan-Gunn, Anthony McGill and Gloria Chien, Awadagin Pratt and Zuill Bailey, Menahem Pressler, Jean-Pierre Rampal, John Steele Ritter, Karen Slack, Christian Tetzlaff, Dawn Upshaw and Gilbert Kalish.

-· The ATOS, Beaux Arts, Diaz, Geringas Baryton trios and Trio con Brio Copenhagen
+· Trios.
+The ATOS, Beaux Arts, Diaz, Geringas Baryton trios and Trio con Brio Copenhagen

-· The Alban Berg, Amadeus, Arditti, Artemis, Arcanto, Belcea, Cleveland, Danish, Emerson, Guarneri, Harlem, Jack, Juilliard, Kronos, Pacifica, Pavel Haas, Quartetto Italiano, St. Lawrence, St. Petersburg, Takacs, Tokyo, and Vermeer string quartets.
+· String Quartets.
+The Alban Berg, Amadeus, Arditti, Artemis, Arcanto, Belcea, Casals, Cleveland, Danish, Escher, Emerson, Guarneri, Harlem, Jack, Jerusalem, Juilliard, Kronos, Pacifica, Pavel Haas, Quartetto Italiano, St. Lawrence, St. Petersburg, Takacs, Tokyo, and Vermeer string quartets.

-· The Academy of St. Martin in the Fields Octet, Berlin Philharmonic Wind Quintet, Eighth Blackbird, Imani Winds, Ritz Chamber Players, and Metropolitan Opera soprano Karen Slack with the Pacifica String Quartet.
+· Larger Ensembles and Collaborations.
+The Academy of St. Martin in the Fields Octet, Berlin Philharmonic Wind Quintet, Eighth Blackbird, Imani Winds, Isidore Quartet with Jeremy Denk, Ritz Chamber Players, and Metropolitan Opera soprano Karen Slack with the Pacifica String Quartet.

-· Works that CMC co-commissioned with Carnegie Hall, the Kennedy Center, and the first-ever presentation of arias from Terrence Blanchard’s Fire Shut Up in My Bones on the concert stage.
+· Co-Commissions and North American Premieres.
+Works that CMC co-commissioned with Carnegie Hall by James Lee III, the Kennedy Center by Tyson Davis, and the first-ever concert presentation of arias from Terrence Blanchard’s Fire Shut Up in My Bones.

 Student Coaching.
-All visiting CMC artists coach students in Indian Hill, Sycamore Township, Walnut Hills, and Withrow high schools, plus students in the CSO-sponsored Nouveau and Diversity Fellows programs.
+U.S.-based CMC artists coach, perform for, and/or engage in dialogues with students at Indian Hill, Sycamore Township, St. Xavier, Walnut Hills, at Withrow high schools, plus students in the CSO’s remarkable, audition-only K-12 Nouveau Program for young Black and Brown musicians.

-Classical Collaborations.
+Classical Collaboration.
 In April 2023, CMC organized the first-ever collaboration among Cincinnati’s four leading classical music organizations—Cincinnati Opera, Cincinnati Symphony Orchestra, UC College-Conservatory of Music and Chamber Music Cincinnati.
-During a single week, they presented a wide-variety of programs featuring living-legend, National Medal of Arts recipient and Grammy-winner George Shirley, in 1961 the first Black tenor to have a Metropolitan Opera contract.
+During a single week, they presented a wide variety of programs featuring living-legend, National Medal of Arts recipient, and Grammy-winner, George Shirley.
+In 1961, Professor Shirley was the first Black tenor to have a Metropolitan Opera contract, followed by a long career on the world’s opera stages.
+This was followed by an even longer career as head of the vocal department at the University of Michigan School of Music, Theater and Dance in Ann Arbor, where he continues to teach.

 Board of Directors